Cais/bns-inline-asides/readme.txt

 * Moved JavaScripts into its own directory
 * Removed direct jQuery enqueue (called as a dependency of 'bnsia-script.js')
 * Removed unused style definitions
+* Use an array of elements rather than a convoluted if statement to sort out if an accepted container is being used

 = 0.9 =
 * Released January 2013